atsaloli/cicd/gitlab-ci/01-setting-up-ci/10-installing-gitlab-ce.md

 ## Setting password for "root"

-Go to your GitLab Server using the URL you noted in the previous step and set the password for `root` (`root` is the only user on the system right now).
+Go to your GitLab Server using the URL you noted in the previous step and set the password for `root`, the initial user on the system.

 You should see something like: